saiyam1814/DevOpsRoadmap2022/README.md

-# Want to learn DevOps the right way in 2022 ?
-You have come to the right place
+# Learn DevOps with me.

-I have created the complete DevOps roadmap that anyone can follow and be job ready in 6 months.
-You can download the [roadmap pdf](https://github.com/saiyam1814/devopsroadmap2022/blob/main/DevOps%20roadmap%202022.pdf), take print out and get started.
+Checkout the roadmap by @saiyam1814 (https://github.com/saiyam1814/devopsroadmap2022/blob/main/DevOps%20roadmap%202022.pdf), take print out and get started.

-The [complete video](https://youtu.be/7l_n97Mt0ko) is on my [YouTube channel](https://saiyampathak.com/youtube), do not forget to share it with your friends.
+The [complete video](https://youtu.be/7l_n97Mt0ko) is on his [YouTube channel](https://saiyampathak.com/youtube).

-- If you are new to github then checkout our contributing guide [here](https://github.com/saiyam1814/DevOpsRoadmap2022/blob/main/CONTRIBUTING.md)
+- If you are new to github then checkout the contributing guide [here](https://github.com/saiyam1814/DevOpsRoadmap2022/blob/main/CONTRIBUTING.md)

 Learning in public is very important so you can create PR's to this repo by:
 - cloning the repo.